Virtual Interview Tips That Will Land You the Job

 Fortunately, you can find small, affordable external cameras or microphones that will make the quality of your Zoom interview much better.
 Take a look on Amazon or ask around to see if you have any friends or family who might lend you theirs.

-If your camera quality is fine, but the lighting you’re using for your interview looks dark or unprofessional, then it may be wise to invest in some set lighting equipment for your Zoom interview.
+If your camera quality is fine, but the lighting you’re using for your interview looks dark or unprofessional, then it may be wise to invest in some set lighting equipment for your virtual interview.
 A ring light or floor lamp placed close to your computer can help brighten your appearance on camera.

 If you’re worried about your internet signal cutting out during your Zoom call, you can also purchase an ethernet cable that will allow you to plug your laptop or computer into your modem directly for the call.
 If internet problems persist, it may be best to ask a friend or family member with a more secure connection to let you hold the interview at their home.
 You can also check with your local library or school to see if they have high-speed internet and quiet, private rooms you can rent out for the interview.